olvlvl/com.olvlvl.www/_articles/20151029-constants-array-keys.md

 # Use constants as array keys

-The problem in using strings as array keys is there is no difference between the key used to define the identifier of a route and that of a record.
-It can become quite troublesome when you need to search for common keys such as `id`, `name`, or `title`, for instance when you need to rename `'id'` to `'article_id'`, only for article records of course.
+When strings are used as array keys there is no difference between the key used to define the identifier of a route and that of a record.
+It may become quite troublesome when you need to search for common keys such as `id`, `name`, or `title`; for instance when you need to rename records `'id'` as `'article_id'`.
+Also, using strings as array keys may introduce errors such as misspelling and use of deprecated/extraneous keys.

+The following code is an example of strings used as array keys:

 ```php
 <?php